 Luxury Brands in China should focus on the Online Channels

 channels like Tmall flagship stores and WeChat commerce give brands some control while allowing them to benefit from the platform’s steady flow of traffic.
 Aggregators such as JD.com’s Toplife and Tmall’s Luxury Pavilion enable brands to outsource the responsibility of building and operating high-traffic channels.
 Finally, luxury vertical sites such as Secoo and Mei.com make it possible to move goods at a discount.

 That requires a strong story and a rigorous customer journey design.
 They also need to become digital: If they think they are already digital, then they need to become even more digital.
 And they definitely can’t launch in China without investing first.
 This is the only way to have a chance at success in this highly competitive market.

-Are you interested to promote your Luxury brand in China, and learn how you can target Chinese consumers digitally?
-You are welcome to call us for a friendly discussion and learn about your brand’s prospects in Chinese E-commerce market.
+Are you interested to promote your Luxury brand in China, and learning how you can target Chinese consumers digitally?
+You are welcome to call us for a friendly discussion and learn about your brand’s prospects in the Chinese E-commerce market.

-Our Digital Marketing agency provides, international brands with tools that are optimal to unlock this enormous market to earn their full potential.
-If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for a customized advice.
+Our Digital Marketing agency provides international brands with tools that are optimal to unlock this enormous market to earn their full potential.
+If you are interested in exploring Chinese Digital E-Commerce platforms, reach out to us for customized advice.